playframework/playframework/documentation/manual/working/javaGuide/main/akka/JavaAkka.md

 @[akka-http-update](code/javaguide.akkaupdate.sbt)

 > **Note:** When doing such updates, keep in mind that you need to follow Akka's [Binary Compatibility Rules](https://doc.akka.io/docs/akka/2.5/common/binary-compatibility-rules.html).
+And if you are manually adding other Akka artifacts, remember to keep the version of all the Akka artifacts consistent since [mixed versioning is not allowed](https://doc.akka.io/docs/akka/2.5/common/binary-compatibility-rules.html#mixed-versioning-is-not-allowed).

 > **Note:** When resolving dependencies, sbt will get the newest one declared for this project or added transitively.
 It means that if Play depends on a newer Akka (or Akka HTTP) version than the one you are declaring, Play version wins.
 See more details about [how sbt does evictions here](https://www.scala-sbt.org/1.x/docs/Library-Management.html#Eviction+warning).